morganconnors/morganconnors/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I do stuff.
+Make stuff, break stuff, ???, profit.

 Not sure what I'll make public.